 Construction Accounting Fundamentals

 Construction accounting diverges from general accounting by emphasising project-specific tracking, long-term revenue recognition, and job costing over traditional accrual methods used in retail or service industries.
-Projects often span 6 to 36 months, involve variable costs, and must follow regulatory standards like ASC 606.
+Projects often span 6 to 36 months, involve variable costs, and must follow regulatory standards like IFRS 15.
 This project-based nature demands specialised practices unlike general accounting's focus on inventory turnover and immediate revenue.

 General accounting suits businesses with steady sales cycles, such as retailers logging daily transactions.
 In contrast, construction uses percentage of completion (POC) for revenue, while manufacturing might apply the completed contract method under GAAP.
 For example, a builder recognises income as work progresses on a bridge, not just at handover.

-Experts recommend mastering cash flow construction early, as delays in accounts receivable contractors or payments to accounts payable subcontractors can strain liquidity.
-Tools like QuickBooks construction or Sage 300 help with payroll construction workers, workers compensation, and lien waivers.
-This foundation supports compliance with GAAP construction and revenue recognition ASC 606.
+Experts recommend mastering cash flow construction early, as delays in accounts receivable or payments to subcontractors can strain liquidity.
+Tools like QuickBooks construction or Sage 300 help with construction payroll, Employers' Liability tracking, and CIS verification records.
+This foundation supports compliance with FRS 102 and revenue recognition under IFRS 15.

 Key Differences from General Accounting

-Unlike general accounting's focus on periodic inventory sales, construction accounting tracks revenue over project lifecycles using ASC 606 rules, recognising income as milestones hit, such as after foundation work.
+Unlike general accounting's focus on periodic inventory sales, construction accounting tracks revenue over project lifecycles using IFRS 15 rules, recognising income as milestones hit, such as after foundation work.
 This shift handles contract assets liabilities and unearned revenue.
 General practices prioritise quick cycles, while construction manages extended timelines and billings in excess.

 Construction demands vigilance on cost-plus contracts, lump sum contracts, and unit price contracts, unlike fixed retail margins.
 Track variance analysis projects for labour efficiency and material prices.
 Integrate earned value management for budget tracking and profit margins per job.